AusDTO/dta-website/_posts/2017-11-23-getting-quality-insights.md

 In the case of myGov, we came up with a plan to meet a really diverse group of people and learn from their experiences.

 Rather than ask people to come to a government office, we went to them.
 With a colleague from the Department of Human Services we hit the road, travelling well over 2,000 kilometres to regional, rural and city locations in four states.
-We spoke to people of all ages, stages of life and from different cultural and linguistic backgrounds.
+We spoke to people of all ages, stages of life and different cultural and linguistic backgrounds.
 We also talked to government service teams  that use myGov to access Medicare, Centrelink, the Tax Office and other services.

 We were there to work out if upgrades to myGov, including to its navigation and design, had changed things for users.
 Had they made things easier?